lisagjh/lisavanderhoorn.nl/src/content/projects/SIH-data.md

 ## Next Steps

-I hope to have the opportunity to build the new layout, which will make the page look much better.
+I hope to have the opportunity to build the new layout soon, which will make the page look much better.